 So I’ll break it down one last time, in hopes that it will answer any further questions you may have:

 1. If you want to be absolutely, 100% safe: don’t sell anything with someone else’s artwork, design, logo, or name on it.
 Whether it’s Disney or Nascar or Cheerios… whatever.
 It’s the only way to guarantee you’re not going to get into trouble.

 2. If you still decide to sell things with someone else’s artwork, design, logo, or name on it, make sure you’ve bought a licensed product.
-And even then, I would suggest NOT listing such items on Etsy.
-If the copyright holder files a complaint with Etsy, you will risk losing your shop.
-It doesn’t matter that you’re protected under the First Sale Doctrine.
-Life is unfair that way, unfortunately.
+And even then, it may not be a good idea to list these items on Etsy.
+If the copyright holder files a complaint with Etsy, you may risk losing your shop.
+It doesn’t matter that you’re protected under the First Sale Doctrine, because Etsy’s TOS is what matters in this case.

-3. If you are planning on printing, painting, stenciling, etc. someone else’s artwork, design, logo, or name on something without their permission, that would be infringing on their copyright.
+3. If you are planning on printing, painting, stenciling, etc. someone else’s artwork, design, logo, or name on something without their permission, that would be infringing on their copyright (unless it’s in the public domain, which only usually applies to very old artwork, books, etc.).
 Period.

 This website has awesome information on the legality of using licensed patterns and fabric when creating items for sale, check it out: http://www.tabberone.com/Trademarks/CopyrightLaw/Patterns.shtml